Murthy's conjecture on 0-cycles: Torsion in bi-relative -theory

-\begin{prop} Given a finite abstract blow-up square ~\eqref{eqn:abs-blow-up-0} and an integer $n \in \Z$, the bi-relative $K$-group $K_n(X, X', Y, Y')$ is a $p$-primary torsion group of bounded exponent. \end{prop} \begin{proof} By \lemref{lem:fini-exp-nil}, it is enough to show that $K_n(X, X', rY, rY')$ is a $p$-primary torsion group of bounded exponent for some $r \gg 1$.
+\begin{prop} Let $k$ be a field of characteristic $p > 0$.
+Given a finite abstract blow-up square ~\eqref{eqn:abs-blow-up-0} and an integer $n \in \Z$, the bi-relative $K$-group $K_n(X, X', Y, Y')$ is a $p$-primary torsion group of bounded exponent. \end{prop} \begin{proof} By \lemref{lem:conductor}, we can find a closed subscheme $Z \subset X$ whose support is same as that of $Y$ such that $\sI_Z = \sI_Z f_*(\sO_{X'})$.
+We let $Z' = Z \times_X X'$.
+By \lemref{lem:fini-exp-nil}, it is enough to show that $K_n(X, X', Z, Z')$ is a $p$-primary torsion group of bounded exponent.
+But this follows from \lemref{lem:p-fin-exp}. \end{proof}